IBM/power-up/docs/OPCG_running_OPCG.rst

    $ gen post-deploy

-**Configuring networks on the cluster nodes with passive data switches**

-If data switches are configured as passive and networks are configured with MLAG verify
+If data switches are configured with MLAG verify

   * The switch IPL ports are disabled or are not plugged in.
   * No port channels are defined.

+**Configuring networks on the cluster nodes with passive data switches**

+When prompted, it is advisable to clear the mac address table on the data switch(es).
+This step can be skipped if the operating systems have just been installed on the cluster nodes and the mac address timeout on the switches is short enough to insure that no mac addresses remain for the data switch ports connected to cluster nodes.
+If in doubt, check the acquired mac address file (see below) to insure that each data port for your cluster has only a single mac address entry.

    $ gen post-deploy-passive